-Pashupatinath Temple Nepal: Timings, History, Inside Photos
+Pashupatinath Temple, Nepal – Timings, History, Inside Photos

 Pashupatinath Temple is right on the Bagmati River in Nepal.
 It celebrates Nepal’s deep religious roots and beautiful architecture.
 The temple started in the 4th century during the Licchavi dynasty and honors Lord Shiva as Pashupati.